basho/basho_docs/content/riak/ts/1.5.0/using/querying/guidelines.md

   time TIMESTAMP NOT NULL,
   weather VARCHAR NOT NULL,
   temperature VARCHAR,
-    PRIMARY KEY((location, user, QUANTUM(time, 15, 's')),
+    PRIMARY KEY((location, user, QUANTUM(time, 1, 'm')),
                 location, user, time))
 ```

-The maximum time range we can query is 60s, anything beyond will fail.
+The maximum time range we can query is 1000 minutes, anything beyond will fail.

 See the Data Modeling section in [Table Architecture][table arch] for more information.